-First up I spend 20-30 minutes organizing my head.
-I make three lists, things I can change, things I have changed, and things I can’t change.
-So I am focused on only working on the things I can change that day.
-This is not a “to do” list, this is a “can do” list.
+First up, I spend 20-30 minutes organizing my head.
+I make three lists: things I can change, things I have changed, and things I can’t change.
+Then, I am focused on only working on the things I can change that day.
+This is not a “to do” list—this is a “can do” list.

-Then I typically spend about 30 minutes on personal development, watching video or reading articles, anything to improve myself.
+Then I typically spend about 30 minutes on personal development, watching videos or reading articles—anything to improve myself.

 For the rest of the day, I block things into 15-minute work intervals.
-I choose 15 minutes because I have a firm belief if you can get it done in 30 minutes you could probably get it done in 15 minutes, if you focus.
+I choose 15 minutes because I have a firm belief that if you can get it done in 30 minutes, you could probably get it done in 15 minutes if you focus.

 To view the rest of Tony’s blog post, please use this link.